7ws/logfreak/backend/README.md

 Backend package
 ===============

-This contains all the back-end related applications, including their templates and static files.
+This contains all the back-end related applications.
+Front-end code and assets are located in the [`/static` directory](/static) only.